rory-stock/300dtd-website-assessment/Development.md

 It is not shown in the screenshots but on the figma preview each page is interactive and you can click through the site.

 > Site design feedback: The home page should have one main large image then other smaller images below it with a non-symmetrical layout.
 They also asked about copyright.
 At the bottom of each page I will add a copyright notice specifying ownership of the site/images.
 We also discussed the background and accent colours used on the site.
 We went through a few different options and agreed that a simple black/white/grey them is best as it allows the main content of the site, images to stand out.
 We decided to use white as the background as mountain bike photos tend to have darker colours and a white background would create a good contrast.
+We also discussed about whether or not there should be an about page, we thought that it would be a good idea to add in the future, but that there would not be enough to put in it at the moment.

 Replace this text with notes describing how you acted upon the user feedback: made changes to design, etc.